 A BRIEF BIRNBECK TIMELINE

-AD1461 - The first documentary evidence relating to a Birnbeck fishery.
+AD1461 - The first documentary evidence relating to a Birnbeck fishery is dated from this year.

-Prior to 1822 - An artificial shingle causeway between Birnbeck Island and the mainland was constructed.
+Prior to 1822 - It is said that an artificial shingle causeway between Birnbeck Island and the mainland was constructed - although evidence for this is scarce.
+The causeway is used for the positioning of fishing nets.

 1845 - A committee was formed to promote the need for a pier and landing place at Birnbeck.